sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The kube  deployed container is running.<br/>

-This state is reachable in two ways:
-   * From KUBE_READY state, upon kube deploying the image
+This state is reached from KUBE_READY state, upon kube deploying the image
-   * From LOCAL, when container exits (may be kube undeploy or crash)

-The feature remains in this state until either of the  following occurs.
+The feature remains in this state until `systemctl stop` action is performed.<br/>
-   * `systemctl stop` takes back to INIT state
-   * The set_owner is changed to local, which transitions to LOCAL state.
-   * The docker exited transitions it to KUBE_READY The docker exit might be due to
-      * The manifest is updates, so it removes the current running container, to deploy the new
-      * Any fatal faulure encountered
-      * The manifest is removed at master, hence kube is un-deploying

-### Transient State descriptions
-When the feature is switching between 'local' & 'kube', it moves through one or two short lived transient states.
+BTW, the kubelet stopping the container to deploy a new one, or an internal container crash would auto trigger this `systemctl stop` action.

 #### state LOCAL_TO_KUBE
+***Transient*** state<br/><br/>
-system state = up
+system state = up<br/>
 current_owner = local<br/>
 kube_mode = kube_pending

 In this state, the local container is running.
-The kube has deployed its container, which sets the kube_mode to kube_pending and goes into waiting loop for local container to exit.
+The kube has deployed its container, which sets the kube_mode to kube_pending and goes into a forever sleep mode.
+NOTE: The application processes inside the kube deployed container are not started yet.

-This state reachable only from LOCAL.

-The feature remains in this state until hostcfgd notices the kube_mode change to pending and call `docker stop`.

-When the container running local image stops, it transitions to the next transient state "KUBE_PENDING".

-#### state KUBE_PENDING
-system state = up
-current_owner = none<br/>
-kube_mode = kube_pending

-In this state no container is running and kube has to notice that local container has exited and proceed<br/>

-This state reachable only from LOCAL_TO_KUBE.

-The feature remains in this state until the kube deployed container realizes that local container has stopped.

-When the container notices that local container stopped, it transitions to the next stable state "KUBE_RUNNING".

-#### state KUBE_STOPPED
-system state = up
-current_owner = none<br/>
-kube_mode = kube_ready

-In this state no container is running and awaiting hostcfgd to call `system container start`. <br/>

-This state reachable only from KUBE_RUNNING and it is reached upon hostcfgd calling `system container stop`.
+This state reached only from LOCAL, upon deployment by kube.

-The feature will remains in this state, only until hostcfgd call `system container start` and the container starts from local image and transition to the stable state "LOCAL".
+The feature remains in this state until hostcfgd notices the kube_mode, invokes `systemctl stop`, which would transition it to INIT state.

 ### Common set of scenarios